-The Candlelight series continues to amaze audiences in Belfast with its signature sea of candles and talented musicians.
-What’s more, the Candlelight venues in the city feature anything from striking architecture to temporary exhibitions.
-With the addition of The Belfast Empire Music Hall to the list of Candlelight venues, this season promises to be anything but ordinary.
+The Candlelight series continues to amaze audiences inside stunning music venues in Belfast with its signature sea of candles and talented musicians.
+Candlelight also transforms other settings in the city into gorgeous live music venues, and feature anything from striking architecture to temporary exhibitions to historic sites.
+This past season, Titanic Belfast and St Anne’s Cathedral featured as Candlelight venues, with concerts leaving audiences spellbound.

-Fans of the ivories won’t want to miss out on special tributes to Ludovico Einaudi, Swifties will feel at home while listening to renditions of Tay’s chart-topping hits, and cinemagoers can look forward to celebrating 100 years of Warner Bros.
+Fans of the ivories won’t want to miss out on special tributes to Queen, Swifties will feel at home while listening to renditions of Tay’s chart-topping hits, and cinemagoers can look forward to celebrating iconic film soundtracks.
 With a variety of concerts to choose from, there is something for everyone.

 Table Of Contents